This story was written by Kim Carter (Business) @Kcarte02.

 I was so impressed with the level of engagement and effort that students put into their responses and then to the responses to those responses.
 Many students told me that the video assignment was when they had their key learning moments.
 Plus, it was fun to mark.

-One problem I encountered was that my students are super keen (I know this is not really a problem) and a few had chosen to use fancy cameras meaning not their cell-phone camera.
+One problem I encountered was that my students are super keen (I know this is not really a problem) and a few had chosen to use fancy cameras, instead of their cell-phone camera.
 I did not know that resolution would be a problem when uploading to Flipgrid.
 So, on upload day things got a little messy.
 In the past, I would have said it blew up.

 What I’ve Learned